 In addition to the regulations surrounding public notification, Article 25 of GDPR mandates that data protection be implemented ‘by design and by default.’
 As a result, it is imperative that organizations ensure software applications are secure throughout their lifecycle, with data protection measures designed in from the very beginning.

-– The core activities of the relevant business involve processing of sensitive personal data, or data relating to criminal convictions and offenses, on a large scale
+- the core activities of the relevant business involve processing of sensitive personal data, or data relating to criminal convictions and offences, on a large scale

 3. Track sensitive data and report any breaches